-Traditionally about 80% of patients with open MMC require treatment of hydrocephalus with a shunt, but the frequently problematic and troublesome natural history of shunts has fostered several experienced centers to challenge conventional thresholds for treatment.3-4 By tolerating larger ventricles and performing more local wound care several experienced centers have reduced shunt rates to 55-65%.
-Long-term follow up studies of the neuro-cognitive impact of these changes are unknown but appear limited in short term evaluation.
+Traditionally, about 80% of patients with open MMC require treatment of hydrocephalus with a shunt, but the frequently problematic and troublesome natural history of shunts has fostered several experienced centers to challenge conventional thresholds for treatment.^{3,4} By tolerating larger ventricles and performing more local wound care, several experienced centers have reduced shunt rates to 55-65%.5 A study using the National Inpatient Sample database (NIS) confirmed a significant increase in the use of delayed treatment of hydrocephalus in the study period 1998-2014.36 Long-term follow up studies of the neuro-cognitive impact of these changes are unknown but appear limited in short-term evaluation.
 Most importantly, these patients are spared the morbidity of repeated shunt operations and infections.

-Endoscopic third ventriculostomy with choroid plexus coagulation (ETV-CPC) is a recently developed, promising alternative to shunts for treating hydrocephalus.
-Warf and colleagues refined traditional techniques of endoscopic third ventriculostomy (ETV) by adding choroid plexus coagulation (CPC) and reported initial high efficacy in a cohort of East African children with hydrocephalus from a variety of etiologies.
-Both in the original cohort and subsequent work by Warf's team in the United States, cohorts of children with hydrocephalus from Spina Bifida did the best of all etiologies with success rates of 70-75%.33-34 This led to enthusiasm and rapid expansion of the number of centers performing and offering ETV-CPC.
-A grading scale for success has been developed and is widely utilized to predict success of ETV-CPC.
-Extensive research is underway to assess ETV-CPC but other centers appear to be struggling to attain the high rates of effectiveness observed and reported by Warf and colleagues.33-35
+Endoscopic third ventriculostomy with choroid plexus coagulation (ETV/CPC) is a recently developed, promising alternative to shunts for treating hydrocephalus.
+Warf and colleagues refined traditional techniques of endoscopic third ventriculostomy (ETV) by adding choroid plexus coagulation (CPC) and reported initial high efficacy in a cohort of East African children with hydrocephalus from a variety of etiologies.37 Both in the original cohort and subsequent work by Warf's team in the United States, cohorts of children with hydrocephalus from Spina Bifida did the best of all etiologies with success rates of 70-75%.^{33,34} This led to enthusiasm and rapid expansion of the number of centers performing and offering ETV/CPC.
+A grading scale for success has been developed and is widely utilized to predict success of ETV/CPC.35 Extensive research is underway to assess ETV/CPC but other centers appear to be struggling to attain the high rates of effectiveness observed and reported by Warf and colleagues.^{33,34,37}

-C2M remains an important issue for children with open MMC.36-40 By definition, every child with open MMC has a C2M, which properly refers to the entire abnormality of the brainstem and posterior fossa which is characterized by anatomic distortion with elongation and caudal displacement of the medulla and cerebellar vermis into the cervical spinal canal.
+C2M remains an important issue for children with open MMC.^{38-43} By definition, every child with open MMC has a C2M, which properly refers to the entire abnormality of the brainstem and posterior fossa which is characterized by anatomic distortion with elongation and caudal displacement of the medulla and cerebellar vermis into the cervical spinal canal.
 This distortion imparts or is associated with brainstem dysfunction that can range widely in its clinical severity.
 Controversy regarding surgical management prevails but there has been a decline in the frequency with which Chiari II malformation surgical decompression (C2MD) of the posterior fossa for the C2M is performed.
+The decline was quantified in the report by Kim et al.41 which used data from the National Spina Bifida Patient Registry.
+This study found that frequency of Chiari decompression was significantly lower for those registry subjects born before 2005 than those born in 2005 or later (10.05% vs 7.63%, p=0.0068, OR 1.32, 95% CI 1.08-1.61).
 This decline has been in part due to:

-- growing awareness of the inconsistent impact of posterior fossa decompression upon symptomatic C2M, - the frequency with which a symptomatic C2M is precipitated by hydrocephalus or shunt failure, and - the recognition that some children have underlying irreversible brainstem pathology.37-40
+- growing awareness of the inconsistent impact of posterior fossa decompression upon symptomatic C2M, - the frequency with which a symptomatic C2M is precipitated by hydrocephalus or shunt failure.38 and - the recognition that some children have underlying irreversible brainstem pathology.
+39-43

 Tethered Spinal Cord (TSC) is another important neurosurgical issue in Spina Bifida.
 Ongoing research efforts have focused on understanding the optimal thresholds and triggers for intervention, and improving technical aspects of untethering procedures to reduce re-tethering.
-This problem will require particular attention as children undergoing IUMC mature due to the potential for increased risk of TSC from IUMC.41-44
+This problem will require particular attention as children undergoing IUMC mature due to the potential for increased risk of TSC from IUMC.^{44-47}